dinomask/Angels_Mortals_bot/README.md

 ![Game Master commands with bot responses](AngelsMortalsBotPictures/GameMastercommands.png)\
 ***Game Master commands with successful bot responses***

-- If a non-Game Master player tries to use the commands, the commands
+- If a non-Game Master player tries to use the commands, the bot will not run the command.

 ![non-Game Master player cannot use the restricted commands](AngelsMortalsBotPictures/nonGameMasterdisallowed.png)\
 ***non-Game Master player cannot use the restricted commands***